 Rakeback is not always called ‘rakeback’.
-For example, with the 888 poker club players receive rewards automatically in the form of freerolls, scratch-cards and gold tokens which can be used to purchase rewards from the store.
+For example, some poker club players receive rewards automatically in the form of freerolls, scratch-cards and gold tokens which can be used to purchase rewards from the store.
 The more we play, the more tokens we get and hence the more we can purchase from the rewards store.

 How do I get poker rakeback?

-Many poker rooms (such as 888poker) offer rakeback in the form of a VIP rewards system which every player is automatically a part of.
+Many poker rooms offer rakeback in the form of a VIP rewards system which every player is automatically a part of.
 Other rooms might require players to sign up through an affiliate (an agent or referring site) in order to get a fixed % of rakeback.